 in 1280 x 960 resolution

 This is the self-titled debut album of Deicide.
 This album wasn't their first release, as they did have a demo or two of sorts under a different name, but many of the songs are taken from there.
 I personally prefer the versions here, as the playing on this album is tighter.
 I don't hold this album quite as highly as Legion, but this is still a great release.
-There are a decent number of successful metal bands who would have loved to release an album this good during their career.
+Between the great performance all around and the fiery aggression, this is worth hearing.

 The guitar riffs are superb.
 The Hoffman's rhythmic attack was on for the first two albums.
 It isn't what I would call particularly technical, but it is very fun and aggressive.
 That's not to say that this is constantly fast, as this album does have more mid-tempo groove sections and songs.
 Sacrificial Suicide and the title track are still fast songs, but they're not blazing, the slower passages really bring out a stomping feel.
 The soloing is a low spot, but I'd take this lopsidedness over Necrophagist's in a heartbeat.
 Ironically, it was when their riffing got lazy that their soloing improved.
 I actually do prefer this soloing to Slayer's, mainly because there is less of it.
 The short and squealy is what you'll get on those, so keep that in mind if you demand a higher quality of leads.

-Often this band is compared to Slayer, and I know that there is some influence, but it is rather deep.
-Most death metal bands have slayer influence.
-I just don't find it as strong as others do.
+Often this band is compared to Slayer, and I know that there is some influence, but it isn't that obvious just by listening.
+Most death metal bands have slayer influence, but I just don't find it as strong as others do.
 Judging from what I've heard from their early demos, they weren't that much like them at any point.
-I'm not denying that the influence is there, I just don't see the value in that comparison.
+I'm not denying that the influence is there, just that I don't see the value in that comparison.
 There's Priest in Slayer, but that comparison takes a good deal of attention to realize.
 In actual sonic terms, I would liken this to Sacred Reich's or Sadus' debuts.
 There's something to the former that definitely seems similar in the riffing, but I'm not a musician and can't describe it in terminology.
 In the latter, it's more in approach.
 Both albums feature high-speed, short songs, and a kind of pummeling attack on the listener, though this is more fleshed out.

 Asheim is an excellent drummer.
 As far as Florida drumming goes, he's pretty close to the top.
 He has a very, very forward attack that consists of a ton of double-bass and even some blast beats.
 He's not super-technical in the fusion way, but he is certainly one of the best from this school of percussion.
 The production on his drumming isn't what I would call ideal, as it gives it a sound akin to bashing on a stuffed trash can.
 His playing is fantastic, but this production job had to grow on me.
 Many of Burns' early jobs feature an unpleasant drum sound that is louder but not at all good on its own and no better in the context of a band.
 I don't know who actually wrote the music, Glenn claims Steve wrote it, but I'm skeptical.
 I don't know any of them in person, but judging from what the Hoffman's wrote on their recent Amon album, I would be surprised if they didn't at least have input on these songs.

 Now onto Benton, I think people are too critical.
 His bass playing is solid, and he can raise it when he needs to.
 His early vocals are my favorite.
 I always enjoy his layering and variety.
 Someone mentioned Carcass, and yes they had a similar thing going on.
 Anyone think of some other bands?
 I haven't heard any others from this time.
 These vocals are fairly unique, and more understandable than usual for death metal.
 Compared to his vocals on Once Upon the Cross on, I think these sound much better.
 Many have mentioned that his vocals became more guttural, but I don't see how that's an improvement.
 He went from this to sounding like NYDM.
 I listen to some NYDM from time to time, but it just doesn't fit the music near as well as his original style did.
 His lyrics are also often criticized.
 Admittedly, I'm not too fond of them, but I'm not listening to death metal for lyrics.
 I'm listening for the music, and I hope the lyrics aren't distracting.
 I don't feel these are nearly bad enough and they are very catchy.
 It's also worth noting that much like Mercyful Fate, the debut was more lyrically varied and less Satan-obsessed.

 To wrap it up, I feel that this is one of the greatest death metal albums of all time.
-It's one of my Florida favorites, along with their follow-up.
 This album is definitely thrashy, but not in the death-thrash way.
 This just happens to be full steam ahead in the same way as many thrash bands were.
 Many criticisms have been leveled at Deicide, Glen Benton, but I feel most are irrelevant when discussing the music of the early albums.
-A common critique that might apply is that compared to Genre founders, Morbid Angel and Death, Deicide aren't atmospheric enough.
-This is possible, as there isn't an overt attempt at one.
-I do feel that the straight-forwardness of the music gives it something of a character at least.
-I connect the opening and shutting found at the beginning and end of the album to that of the door to a torture chamber.
 I would happily recommend this to any fan of death metal, and probably some thrash fans as well.

 If You wanna talk about all the blasphemy in metal especially death metal since its inception, you don't need to look any further then Deicide and their eponymous debut entitled "Deicide" obviously.
 This album hit a new mark in death metal that would stand the test of time and would in my opinion predate a lot of bands coming in to the death metal scene afterwards.